Benjamin Mulahalilovic

-Benjamin Mulahalilović (born 21 October 1998) is an Austrian professional footballer of Bosnian descent, who plays as a defensive midfielder for Riteriai in A Lyga.
+Benjamin Mulahalilović (born 21 October 1998) is an Austrian professional footballer who plays as a defensive midfielder for ATUS Velden.

 Club career

 On 23 June 2022, Mulahalilovic signed with SV Horn in 2.
 Liga Austria, and was eventually appointed the team captain.

 On 26 June 2024, he moved to Finland and signed with FC Lahti in the country's top-tier Veikkausliiga.

 On 6 March 2025, it was announced that Mulahalilovic had signed with Riteriai in Lithuanian A Lyga.